romainVala/SIAM/README.md

    ```bash
   singularity run --nv -B `pwd`:/data   -i /data/my_image.nii.gz
    ```
+   For linux user, with limited disk space on $HOME or on /tmp, you can set following environement variable to location with enough space
+   `export SINGULARITY_TMPDIR=/data/singularity`
+   `export SINGULARITY_TMPDIR=/data/singularity`
+   image will be ~10G and cache dir ~ 10G (can be removed after) tmp dir ~32G (but automaticaly deleted )

+   (may be also DOCKER_CONFIG=  is you do not want to use the .docker in your home)

 ## Memory issues
 the docker image is quite big, 15 G (but it include the model weight) when using a local version, the model weights (~5G) will be download at first usage,